What is Sorted in Communities?

 Natalie Palmer, Stakeholder Specialist

-Natalie leads the delivery of the Pacific Peoples Pathways to Homeownership programme.
-She works alongside key partners including the Ministry for Pacific Peoples to deliver financial education in communities.
-She also works alongside government, industry, iwi and non-profit partners on the National Strategy for Financial Capability and leads the delivery of workplace programmes through Sorted at Work.
-Natalie is passionate about financial education and the transformative impact it can have on people’s financial journeys.
+Natalie led the delivery of the Pacific Peoples Pathways to Home Ownership programme, and currently works alongside government, industry, iwi and non-profit partners on the National Strategy for Financial Capability, while managing workplace programme Sorted at Work.
+She’s passionate about financial education and the transformative impact it can have on people’s financial journeys.